 Osteoarthritis (OA) is a condition where cartilage - the protective material that cushions a joint - breaks down over time, causing the bones to rub against each other.
 This rubbing can permanently damage the joint and cause pain, inflammation, and lameness.
 Older and overweight dogs are at higher risk of developing OA.

-Available since March 2016, Galliprant (grapiprant tablets) is the most recently approved treatment option for dogs with OA.
-The drug helps control the pain and inflammation caused by the condition.
+Available since March 2016, Galliprant (grapiprant tablets) is the newest active ingredient approved to control the pain and inflammation associated with OA in dogs.
 Galliprant is part of a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
 Several other NSAIDs are approved to control pain and inflammation in dogs with OA (see Table 1), but Galliprant works at a slightly different point on the inflammatory pathway.

 |Active Ingredient||Brand Names|

 Inflammation is the body’s response to irritation or injury.
 After a cell is damaged, an enzyme called cyclooxygenase (COX) is activated.
 (An enzyme is a protein made by the body that speeds up a chemical reaction.)
 COX then stimulates the cell to produce substances called prostaglandins, which contribute to signs of inflammation such as pain, redness, warmth, swelling, and fever.